 Our research strategies are community-driven and youth-led, with support and direction from Youth and Community Advisory Boards.
-Our center will also include a Training Core to develop a pipeline of diverse scholars to advance the field of youth firearm injury prevention research.
+Our center also includes a Training Core to develop a pipeline of diverse scholars and practitioners to advance more equitable and responsive youth firearm violence prevention.

 The goals of this strategy are to: